top of page

 https://www.abc.net.au/news/2025-03-09/nt-police-commissioner-michael-murphy-to-be-sacked/105028270?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-AUSTRALIAN FEDERAL POLICE COMMISSIONER REECE KERSHAW RESIGN EARLY - 2025 AFP
+AUSTRALIAN FEDERAL POLICE COMMISSIONER REECE KERSHAW RESIGNS EARLY - 2025 AUSTRALIAN FEDERAL POLICE

 Australian Federal Police commissioner Reece Kershaw has retired early as the nation's top cop, with a year left on his contract.